Checklist For Registering a Trademark in India

 - It guarantees the identity regarding the origin of goods and services.

-- It also serves as a mark of loyalty and affiliation.
+- Also serves as a mark of loyalty and affiliation.

 - It may enable a consumer to make a lifestyle or fashion statement.